mtsully/threatstack-on-appstack-daemonset/README.md

-# Threat Stack on AppStack (Managed K8s) Deployment Yaml
+# Threat Stack on AppStack (Managed K8s) Deployment

 This file is a template for deploying the Threat Stack agent on F5 XCS Managed Kubernetes.
 This is meant as a base to build off of.
 Users may wish to change the namespace, the resource limits, etc.